A driveway that drains, never sprouts weeds and stays put.

 What resin-bound actually is

 It is not the same as resin-bonded, where resin is laid down and loose stone is scattered over the top.
 Bonded looks similar on day one but sheds stones and is not permeable.
 We lay resin-bound for a driveway that drains and holds together.
-Our guide to resin-bound versus resin-bonded driveways breaks the difference down in full.
+Our guide to resin-bound versus resin-bonded driveways breaks the difference down in full, and we also put resin up against block paving and tarmac.

 For coatings on an existing patio or porch rather than a new bound surface, see our patios and outdoor flooring page.